Pivotal tests for relevant differences in the second order dynamics of functional time series: Introduction

-In this paper, our goal is to develop pivotal tests statistics to detect differences in the second order structure between two functional time series based on the spectral density operators and their associated characteristics as given by the eigensystems (eigenprojectors and eigenvalues).
-The novelty of our approach lies in four different aspects. \begin{itemize} \item[(i)] Firstly, while methods to test for equality of spectral density operators of two functional time series are available \citep[see e.g.][]{TavPan2016,LPapSap2018}, tests to compare the eigenelements of spectral density operators have, to the best of our knowledge, not yet been considered in existing (function-valued) time series literature.
+The novelty of our approach lies in four different aspects. \begin{itemize} \item[(i)] Firstly, while methods to test for equality of spectral density operators of two functional time series are available \citep[see e.g.,][]{TavPan2016,LPapSap2018}, tests to compare the eigenelements of spectral density operators have, to the best of our knowledge, not yet been considered in existing (function-valued) time series literature.
 Due to their central role in dimension reduction techniques, these tests are extremely relevant but far from trivial to construct. \item[(ii)] Secondly, our approach is in terms of a relevant testing framework, which means that we are only interested in deviations that surpass a certain threshold.
-For example, in the context of comparing spectral density operators we do \textit{not} consider the problem of testing for exact equality of the spectral density operators $\F_X^{(\cdot)} $ and $\F_Y^{(\cdot)} $, but propose to investigate hypotheses of the form
+For example, in the context of comparing spectral density operators we do \textit{not} consider the problem of testing for exact equality of the spectral density operators $\F_X^{(\cdot)} $ and $\F_Y^{(\cdot)} $, but instead propose to investigate hypotheses of the form

-of no relevant deviation between $\F_X^{(\cdot)} $ and $\F_{Y}^{(\cdot)} $ over a given frequency band.
-Here $\| \cdot \| $ denotes an appropriate norm and $\Delta > 0$ is a pre-specified threshold.
-Note that classical hypotheses as considered in \cite{TavPan2016} and \cite{LPapSap2018} are obtained with the threshold set to zero.
-Our motivation for considering relevant hypotheses (i.e., $\Delta >0$) stems from the observation that in many applications it is not very likely that the second order structures of functional time series $\{X_t\}_{t\in \znum}$ and $\{Y_t\}_{t\in \znum}$ are exactly the same.
-Moreover, often one might not be interested in small changes and the two series might be merged in the statistical analysis if the difference between $\F_X^{(\cdot)}$ and $\F_Y^{(\cdot)}$ is small.
-A similar comment applies to the eigenfunctions and eigenprojectors of a spectral density operator, for which relevant hypotheses can be defined similarly (see Section \ref{sec22} for more details).